padeler/bitbox/README.md

 More testing with the tinted plexiglas diffuser.
 The clock set to the "pong" clock-face.
 ![test with Plexiglas diffuser](/photos/test_tinted_plexiglass.jpg)
-![test tinted Plexiglas closeup](/photos/tinted_plexiglass2.jpg) I used a 3mm piece of white plexiglas for the back cover.
+![test tinted Plexiglas closeup](/photos/tinted_plexiglass2.jpg) A 3mm piece of white plexiglas is used for the back cover.
 ![back side plexiglas](/photos/back_plexiglass.jpg)
 The USB port is used for powering the frame and electronics and for serial connection with the arduino.
 ![USB port for power and serial comm](/photos/usb_port.jpg)